Pairing: Sam/Dean (Wincest)

 "You've gotta consider that Sam…that he might not be coming back, son."

 "Don't say that, Bobby," Dean rasps, fingers tightening around his coffee mug.
-It's seven in the morning and it's been spiked with that whiskey, but if anyone asks, it's always five o'clock somewhere.
-Under normal circumstances he probably wouldn't have bothered to tell Bobby about his dream, but this is Sam.
+It's seven in the morning and it's been spiked with that whiskey.
+He still isn't sure he did the right thing, telling Bobby about the scarred bones and suffocating darkness.

 "You remember what it was like coming back from Hell," says Bobby.
 "You're still dealing with it, and don't you look at me like that, boy, I ain't deaf or blind.
 I know you've still got nightmares, and that ain't a criticism, just the facts.
 I don't think it'd be too crazy to think that maybe this was one of Sam's."

 At night, Dean dreams of that old-blood-and-rot room.
 Prison.
 Whatever.
-Wonders if that's where Lucifer kept Sam, and then he ends up puking in the bathroom because maybe Bobby was right; maybe Sam was making him see those things.
-Who knows what that time in Hell had done to his powers, even if the soulless version of Sam had never shown any sign of having or using them.
-But nothing happens in those dreams after that first night.
-No rustling, no fangs, no eyes so blue they remind him of Castiel.
+Wonders if that's where Lucifer kept Sam, and then he ends up puking in the bathroom because maybe Bobby was right, maybe Sam is making him see those things.
+Who knows what that time in Hell had done to his powers, even if the soulless version of Sam had never shown any sign of having them.
+But nothing happens in those dreams after that first night: no rustling, no fangs, no eyes so blue they remind him of Castiel.

-More and more Sam is beginning to meet Dean's eyes.
+Sam is beginning to meet Dean's eyes more and more often.
 He watches Dean move around, Dean's fingers wrapping around the handle of a spoon, the flex of muscle in his arm as he helps Sam stand up.
-There's no way Dean is ready to try getting Sam up the stairs, so he drags down an enormous aluminum basin from the junkyard and fills it with hot water.
+His stare will flick up to Dean's and hold his for a long moment, then flick back down to watch whatever Dean is doing like he's memorizing the way a soul is supposed to move inside a body.
+There's no way Dean is ready to try getting Sam up the stairs, so he drags down an enormous aluminum basin from the junkyard and fills it with hot water with a long hose running from the nearest faucet.
 It's crude and Sam has to scrunch up to fit, but at least it's a step up from sponge baths.

 On a Saturday, with Sam's knees pulled to his chest in the hot water, Dean drops the soap.
-Seriously, and there's a smart-ass comment on Dean's lips before he remembers that Sam isn't going to roll his eyes and sock him on the shoulder for being gross.
-Except the soap never hits the floor; instead it hovers like some fucked-up little UFO or like a ghost managed to catch it, except no ghost could get into that fortress of a panic room.
-Dean watches it rise and fall harmlessly into his outstretched hand, but when he glances at Sam, his brother is still staring at his bent knees as though the small scar he got at eight years old, when Dean got mad and pushed him off a bike, holds some kind of esoteric answer.
+There's a smart-ass comment on Dean's lips before he remembers that Sam isn't going to roll his eyes and sock him on the shoulder for being disgusting.
+Except the soap never hits the floor; instead it hovers like some weird little UFO, like a ghost had somehow gotten into the panic room and was playing airplane.
+Dean watches it rise and then drop harmlessly into his outstretched hand, but when he glances at Sam, his brother is still staring at the small scar on his left knee he'd gotten when he was eight years old and Dean pushed him off a stump.

 "Um," says Dean.
 "Thanks, Carrie."